Whenever I say "I'm a photographer," 9 times out of 10 the immediate response I get is, "oh, do you do weddings?"

 There are people who do all of those things very well.
 I could be one of them if I wanted to.
 I could click away at whatever brings in the bucks, sure.
-Instead, I choose to become excellent at something I love than survive on lots of different things I can manage.
+Instead, I choose to become excellent at something I love, rather than survive on lots of different things I can manage.

 Have you ever had to make a hard decision about the direction of your career?
 What questions guided your choice?
 How were you influenced by others in your industry?
 I'd love to have a conversation- just leave your thoughts in the comments below or send me an email!